vdaas/vald/docs/tutorial/get-started.md

     1.  load

-        - Loading from fashion-MNIST dataset and set id for each vector that is loaded.
+        - Loading from Fashion-MNIST dataset and set id for each vector that is loaded.
 This step will return the training dataset, test dataset, and ids list of ids when loading is completed with success.
             <details><summary>example code</summary><br>

           ```go